 Earlier, marketing was always in a linear path, which means prospects will see an ad, if they were interested in the product, they went to the store & bought it.
 But today, customers are finding information on their own.
 Marketers now have to create personalized experiences that resonate with potential customers to pull them in.
 The path is no longer linear even in the perspective of B2B marketing.

 In a general sense, the goal of B2B marketing is just to generate enough interest around the product or service being sold and to analyze the market & uncover the most effective channels to reach the companies that are going to be the best fit for the solution on offer.
 And as mentioned above the methods of doing this have changed according to time.
 Technology has paved way for online mediums which has enabled B2B marketers & has changed the rules of storytelling.

 Great content is only half the story in marketing, as distribution & promotion of it is the other half.
 Today, Twitter is one of the three most important online channels for business.
 But the majority of B2B marketers still struggle with Twitter as a viable marketing tool with excuses like “Twitter is for consumer brands”, ”Twitter is for celebrities”, “My customers are not on Twitter” etc. But according to the (study done by Twitter in partnership with Market Probe International), they discovered that:

-This is because in Twitter, brands can position themselves as thought leaders & at the same time captivate with audience in a fun way.
+This is because, on Twitter, brands can position themselves as thought leaders & at the same time captivate the audience in a fun way.
 There are certain practices that B2B marketers have to make sure while creating the tweets to keep the audience engaged.

 After doubling its character limit to 280, B2b brands can communicate more information to their followers, provide more details regarding company announcements, events & promotions, which is something to be taken advantage of by marketers.